benspring/benspring.github.io/_posts/2018-11-24-so-you-want-to-be-a-hacker.md

 concepts/process behind what you are testing/probing.
 The good news is, TryHackMe will try its best to develop rooms and share our knowledge as much as possible.

-As well as developing cyber security couses, we will be releasing other fun rooms.
+As well as developing cyber security courses, we will be releasing other fun rooms.
 A few we have in mind are
 - Creating your own Crypto-Currency (doge coin)
 - Capture the Flags & Competitions